Rallen13/witchcraft-tarot/README.md

 Future features could include:

-- Add functionality to allow a users to add/post personalized compliments or advice
+- Add functionality to allow a user to favorite meaningful spreads
-- Add feature to connect with other users and send compliments or advice
+- Add feature to connect with other users and share spreads with friends
-- Include images or music to enhance user experience
+- Add login functionality

 ## Setup to Run Locally